anandaworldwide/ananda-library-chatbot/web/USER-LOGIN-TODO.md

 - [x] User data features: Continue keying to account `uuid`; clear legacy UUID cookie after activation.
 - [x] Header auth label: Uses token manager init + cookie fallback; recognizes both `auth` (JWT) and `siteAuth`.

+## Login Transition UX (Grace Period)

+Purpose: Smooth transition to magic-link auth without spiking support.
+During the transition, existing users can identify via email.
+If the email is unknown, they can self-provision using the existing shared password to receive an activation email with basic entitlements.

+Important constraints:

+- Do NOT implement any time-based cutoff logic now.
+The "one-month grace" is a plan only.
+There should be no code that auto-disables anything by date.
+Future cutoff will be implemented via a separate change.
+- Continue using the existing shared password for self-provision during this transition.
+- Magic-link validity remains 14 days.

+### UX Flow

+- Default screen (Email-first):

+  - User enters email.
+  - If email exists and is active: send magic link → show confirmation message.
+  - If email exists and is pending: resend activation link (refresh 14-day window) → show confirmation message.
+  - If email is unknown: transition to "Verify access" screen.

+- Verify access screen (Shared password):
+  - Prompt for the shared password and email (email prefilled from prior step).
+  - Include hint link: "Those with access to the Ananda library can get the password here." (same content/link as now).
+  - If password is correct: create user with basic entitlements for the site, set status `pending`, generate 14-day activation token, send activation email, and show confirmation.
+  - If password is incorrect: show error and apply rate limiting (see Security & Abuse).

+### Security & Abuse

+- Rate limiting for shared-password attempts: 5 attempts per hour per IP.
+- Soft lock definition: when an IP exceeds the allowed attempts in the time window, further attempts are temporarily blocked until the window resets (no permanent ban).
+Audit the lock event.
+- Continue existing rate limits on other auth endpoints.
+- Audit logging: Record self-provision attempts and outcomes with IP, user agent, and siteId.

+### Entitlements

+- Self-provision assigns only basic entitlements.
+No domain restrictions at this stage.
+Extended roles (e.g., `kriyaban`, `minister`) are not granted by self-provision.

+### Admin Notifications

+- Send a daily digest summarizing self-provision events (success/failure counts by site) to the operational email configured in `OPS_ALERT_EMAIL`.
+No per-event email to avoid noise.

+### Tasks

+- [ ] Frontend: Implement email-first screen with unknown-email branch to shared-password screen (progressive flow).
+- [ ] Frontend: Implement shared-password verification screen with hint link and success/error states.
+- [ ] Backend: Add endpoint for self-provision via shared password that creates `pending` user with basic entitlements and sends activation (14-day), idempotent on concurrent submits.
+- [ ] Backend: Add rate limiting for the shared-password endpoint at 5 attempts/hour/IP.
+- [ ] Backend: Add audit entries for self-provision attempts (success/failure) with context.
+- [ ] Backend: Implement daily digest job that aggregates self-provision events and emails `OPS_ALERT_EMAIL`.
+- [ ] Monitoring: Add metrics for known-email matches, unknown-email branches, shared-password success/failure, and digest sends.
+- [ ] Documentation: Update user-facing copy for both screens and admin docs.

+### Deferred (not in this change)

+- [ ] Cutoff mechanism for ending grace period (date-based or flag).
+Not implemented now by design; will be added later.

 ### Phase I — Testing

 - [x] addUser API endpoint tests (idempotent create/resent/active cases)